siddicky/git-and-crumpets/README.md

 ```

 As expected, we can see the user root does exist and has a backup repository.
 Now in order for us to be able to access it on gitea through our browser, we need to do two things:
-- Give us admin priveleges for gitea
+- Gives us admin priveleges for gitea
-- Make the repository visible (just playing it safe)
+- Makes the repository visible (just playing it safe)

 This can be done by running the following commands:
 ```sqlite3